Skip to content

 Nutritionist

-Anyone can call themselves a nutritionist.
+Anyone can be called a nutritionist.
 There is no board or governing body that regulates the term.
-This means that your personal trainer or your neighbor with no formal training in nutritional biochemistry can do some research online and call themselves a nutritionist.
+This means that your neighbor, personal trainer, or influencer with no formal training in nutritional biochemistry can do some research online and say they are a nutritionist.
+Their advice sounds generic because they lack any foundational scientific knowledge — and their AI sources are not human.

 Licensed Dietitian-Nutritionist

-To become licensed, a person must complete a bachelor’s degree from a regionally accredited college.
-In addition, the CNS credential requires a master’s degree in nutrition science to qualify to sit for the CNS board exam.
+To become licensed, the CNS credential requires a master’s degree in nutrition science to qualify to sit for the CNS board exam.
 The RD credential requires a bachelor’s degree in dietetics.

 Core academic requirements for both the RD and CNS credential are the same and include food and nutrition science, anatomy and physiology, lifespan nutrition, organic chemistry, nutritional biochemistry, and pathophysiology.